Loading...

 Lab 50: Finding System Architecture (arch)

 Validate that a system meets a 64-bit deployment requirement by confirming architecture and CPU execution mode using CLI-only checks.
-Cross-verify results across multiple tools, then produce a simple confirmation statement suitable for a deployment note.
+Cross-verify results across multiple tools, then produce a short confirmation line suitable for a deployment note.

 core troubleshooting